 Domicile of Dependency

-This is another form or type of domicile, under this domicile, a person domicile will depend on a person on whom he depends, this domicile conferred a domicile to the legal dependant
+This is another form or type of domicile, under this domicile, a person’s domicile will depend on a person on whom he depends, this domicile conferred a domicile to the legal dependant

 This is usually done by the operation of law.
 It covers those people who are incapable of forming a requisite intention to acquire a domicile of choices like young children and mental incapacity.

-Before the Domicile and Matrimonial Proceedings Act 1973 in England marriage women also formed a part of dependant person, the domicile married women was dependent on the domicile of his husband but after the said Act come into force a marriage woman domicile was not dependent on her husband, section one of the said Act provides that;
+Before the Domicile and Matrimonial Proceedings Act 1973 in England married women also formed a part of a dependant person, the domicile married woman was dependent on the domicile of his husband but after the said Act come into force a marriage woman’s domicile was not dependent on her husband, section one of the said Act provides that;

 the domicile of a married woman as at any time after the coming into force of this section [1 January 1974] shall, instead of being the same as her husband’s by virtue only of marriage, be ascertained by reference to the same factors as in the case of any other individual capable of having an independent domicile.

-Young children, it’s generally established that a person acquires a domicile of origin at birth based on parentage and this domicile is never lost completely as already discussed, as a domicile of a child depend on his parent it can be termed that his domicile is dependency one, and as already indicated from the case of Udny v Udny the domicile of a legitimate child depends on his father while of the illegitimate child is based on the mother.
+For young children, it’s generally established that a person acquires a domicile of origin at birth based on parentage and this domicile is never lost completely as already discussed, as a domicile of a child depends on his parent it can be termed that his domicile is dependency one, and as already indicated from the case of Udny v Udny the domicile of a legitimate child depends on his father while of the illegitimate child is based on the mother.

 In his book Conflict of laws, John O`Brien summarizes particular cases concerning children and the domicile of dependency.